 Activity Level & Terrain

-This walk is graded moderate and is suitable for all with a good level of walking fitness.
-Generally there is not much in the way of significant ascents, other than Day 4 with the ascent of Hohen Preißenberg, which you can shorten by train.
+This walk is graded easy to moderate and is suitable for all with a good level of walking fitness.
+Generally, there is not much in the way of significant ascents, other than Day 4 with the ascent of Hohen Preißenberg, which you can shorten by train.
 The route follows good paths and tracks, and each day you’ll be walking for between 16-30km.
 You can often shorten the walks by taking public transport.
 The path through the Ammerschlucht gorge crosses bridges, ladders and sometimes rocky ground, so care is needed on this section.